The category of $\pi$-finite spaces: Descent and cartesian closure

 \subsection{Kan groupoids}

-This section proves \cref{prop:resolution}, which is going to be our main tool to prove that $\BCoh\cS$ is locally cartesian closed (\cref{thm:CohLCC}).
+This section proves \cref{prop:resolution}, which is going to be our main tool to prove that $\pif\cS$ is locally cartesian closed (\cref{thm:CohLCC}).

-We say that a simplicial space $Y $ is a {\it Kan groupoid} if it is (weakly) right orthogonal to all horn inclusions $\Lambda^n\to \Delta^n$.
-This means that all maps of spaces $Y_n \to \Hom {\Lambda^n}{Y }$ are surjective.
+The following definition is a simplicial analogue of \cite[Definition A.6.5.1]{Lurie:SAG}.
+We say that a simplicial space $X $ is a {\it Kan groupoid} if it is weakly right orthogonal to all horn inclusions $\Lambda^n_k\to \Delta^n$ ($0\leq k\leq n$, $n\geq 1$), that is if all maps of spaces $X_n \to \Map {\Lambda^n_k}{X }$ are surjective in $\cS$.
 A simplicial set is a Kan groupoid if and only if it is a Kan complex.
 We shall keep the name Kan complex for a Kan groupoid whose values are sets.